timmckague/timandvictoria/src/pages/blog/2020-05-10-drive-through-the-balkans-a-detour-to-slovenia.md

 <br>

-Without further ado, here is a retelling of our time in Slovenia.
+Without further ado, here are our highlights from our time in Slovenia.

 ## City livin’ in Ljubljana